 they were such a hit, i think i need to make them again! maybe this time i’ll try with BS.

-I actually have a post going up about that next week!
+I actually have a post going up about that next week! π

 Are you/Dan originally from Wisconsin?
-I live in Milwaukee so I am a huge Brewers fan too
+I live in Milwaukee so I am a huge Brewers fan too π My boyfriend is going to Spring training a couple weeks to watch them.

 Dan grew up in West Allis and both of us just graduated from UW-Madison (December ’09 for him, May ’10 for me).
 He’s going to be jealous of your boyfriend!